AugustAtSeattle/SpeakNote/README.md

 SpeakNote is released under the [MIT License](LICENSE).

 ## Contact
 For feedback, questions, or collaboration, please contact me.
-You can also File an issue.
+You can also file an issue.